Martín Schusterman

-Martin Schusterman (born 13 September 1975 in San Juan, Argentina) is a retired rugby union footballer.
+Martin Schusterman (born 13 September 1975) is an Argentine retired rugby union footballer.
 His last club was San Isidro Club.
 His usual position was at flanker.

 Schusterman started his career in 1997 with San Isidro Club in Argentina.
 In 2003 he made his debut for the Argentina national rugby union team and in 2003 he joined Plymouth Albion.
 In 2006 he joined Leeds Carnegie, then known as Leeds Tykes, and helped the club to secure promotion to the Guinness Premiership.
 In 2008 he returned to amateur rugby to his home club San Isidro Club.

 At the time in Plymouth, he made an instant impression at the club, with a try on his debut against Coventry, after coming on from the substitutes bench.
 Just two games later he had forced his way into the starting line up and then retained his place for the remainder of the season.

 He ended the campaign as the club's second highest try scorer with a total of 10 tries.
 The following season he continued to make his mark on the Albion side and notched up a further 7 tries to help Plymouth to a third-place finish.

 In his final season at the club he made 21 appearances and once again proved his try scoring abilities with a further 9 tries.
 That year Plymouth finished fifth and Martin was named in the Rugby Times National Division One Team of the Year.

 During his first season with Plymouth, Martin received his first call up to the Argentina squad and that year he made his debut for the Pumas in the South American Rugby Championship.